-Oil prices fall on U.S. holiday after 8 days of gains
+Oil eases on U.S. holiday after 8 days of gains

-Oil prices fell on Tuesday, halting a run of eight straight days of gains on signs that a persistent rise in U.S. crude production is running out of steam.
+Oil prices fell on Tuesday, as investors booked profits on an eight-day rally that was triggered by tentative signs that a persistent rise in U.S. crude production may be slowing.

 The falls came after both benchmarks recovered around 12 per cent from their recent lows on June 21.